shakur-farit/Space-Escape--2D-platformer-/README.md

 # Space-Escape (2D platformer)
- 2D platformer with punner elments and labirinth
+ 2D platformer with runner elments and labirinth